vc27/Documentation/html Templating.md

 ```

 ### Abstract
-Abstract is a method for quick nondescript usage.
-It's a method for adding block elements that do not require
+Abstract is a method for quick non-descript usage.

 **.wrapper**